I have learned from my own and others’ experiences that getting over Covid is hard. The effects seem to linger.

 I have had the good fortune in life to be sick often.
 I got Shingles which was very educational.
 Each disease that I have gotten has given me an understanding and sympathy for people who suffer from it.
-While I would be ok and sympathetic without having it, you gain an unique insight into it.
+While I would be ok and sympathetic without having it, you gain a unique insight into it.

-What Covid has taught me is that there is a great importance in getting fresh air.
+What Covid has taught me is that there is great importance in getting fresh air.
 I shared I bought a pulse oximeter and I noticed that when I had a window open my percentage of oxygen is higher.
-Since getting that tool I have had the window open more, which is probably more healthy than I was was before.
+Since getting that tool I have had the window open more, which is probably more healthy than I was before.

 Another thing that I learned is that taste is so important to enjoying food.
 I didn’t lose my sense of taste, but I had a friend who did.
 They weren’t as hungry and that was surprising to me.
 When I had Covid I was less hungry too and lost weight.
 Now that I am feeling better I am gaining the weight back and more hungry.
 It was a temporary dip in weight.

-Mostly what I learned from Covid is that lots of people are suffering and we have to be patient with each other.
+Mostly what I learned from COVID is that lots of people are suffering and we have to be patient with each other.
 A reminder never hurts.